 How to Go Barefoot

 Simple, take off your shoes and do everything without them, right?
 No, please don’t.
 Just like you wouldn’t go from sitting on the couch daily to running marathons, you shouldn’t jump full into being barefoot.
 Ease yourself in and build your strength gradually for success.
 I recommend starting by changing your shoe choice to something with a wide toe box and no heel, then work up from there.
+I started with Lone Peaks by Altra Running, after researching gear I would want for my trip through-hiking the Colorado Trail.
+I really am fond of shoes from this company, I have several different pairs now from one sale or another, and I have yet to be less than impressed.
+Click the banner below and browse to see if they could be right for you!

 Go barefoot at all times at home.
 This is a great second step.
 Be mindful about how your feet are performing.
 Purposefully identify your motions.
 Notice, do you invert with your step, or roll your foot outwards?
 Are you using all of your toes?
 Where do you land on your foot with each stride?